Lead Generation for Contractors, painting leads, Uncategorized

 • Contact current customers and offer a discount when they book winter services.

-• Plan your 2022 budget.
-What are your goals for the new year in terms of growth, revenue, advertising?
+• Plan your 2025 budget.
+What are your goals for the new year?
+How much growth in revenue or customers do you want?

 • Take time in the slower weeks ahead to review what’s working, what isn’t and see where you can trim the fat.